 For example, LexActum only charges 25 cents per transaction, but monthly fees range between $19 and $99—and there’s no trust accounting option on the lower-priced plans.

-As you can see above, both Clio Payments and LawPay charge lower per-transaction fees than third-party credit card processors.
-Clio Payments is powered by LawPay, so per-transaction fees are the same—1.95% plus 20 cents per transaction for most credit cards, and 2.95% plus 20 cents per transaction for various specialty credit cards.
+Both Clio Payments and LawPay charge lower per-transaction fees than third-party credit card processors.
+Clio Payments is powered by LawPay, so per-transaction fees are the same—1.95% plus 20 cents per transaction for most credit cards, and 2.95% plus 20 cents per transaction for various specialty credit cards.*

 PayPros Legal charges just 1.69% per transaction with no monthly fees.
 However, that’s only if you use their terminal to process payments (and you’ll need to buy the terminal for $60).
 Without the terminal—i.e., if clients want to pay online—it costs 2.25% per transaction, or 2.99% per transaction for specialty credit cards.